-The Georgia O’Keefe Museum also provides context for the greater development of American modernism, as well as O’Keefe’s role in pioneering the genre not just for the culture, but for female artists in particular.
+The Georgia O’Keeffe Museum also provides context for the greater development of American modernism, as well as O’Keeffe’s role in pioneering the genre not just for the culture, but for female artists in particular.

 For what it’s worth, the museum gift shop is also lovely.
 They have great stuff– silk scarves, gorgeous postcards, and other artistic paraphernalia.
 Be sure to stop by before you leave!